HackGT/metrics/README.md

 Clone the repository and run `npm install`.

-Store an environment variable containing the URL of your MongoDB server in `MONGO_URL`, and the port you want to use for your node webserver in 'PORT'
+Store an environment variable containing the URL of your MongoDB server in `MONGO_URL`, and the port you want to use for your node webserver in `PORT`

 **Before using the service, create a collection called `metrics`**